markikollasch/literate-talk/slides.md

 The source code is only valid if you did it right.
 </div>

-## History
+# History

-- `WEB` invented by Donald Knuth in 1984
+- _Literate Programming_ by Donald Knuth (1984)
-  - Pascal program and TeX document
+- `WEB` implementation (1984): Pascal program and TeX document
-  - Accompanied by book
-- `CWEB` maintained by Donald Knuth and Silvio Levy, 1987-2001
-  - C, C++, and Java; TeX
+- `CWEB` (1987):  C, C++, and Java; TeX
-- `noweb` by Norman Ramsey, 1989-1999
+- `noweb` by Norman Ramsey (1989): first language-agnostic system
-  - Language-agnostic; LaTeX, HTML, troff
-- `Literate` by Zachary Yedida, 2015-present
+- Racket `scribble/lp2` module: Self-hosting Scheme library
-  - Language-agnostic, Markdown-like syntax, source mapping
+- `Literate` (2015): language-agnostic, Markdown-like syntax, source mapping
-- Racket `scribble/lp2` module
-  - Self-hosting system based on Scheme metaprogramming ("code is data")

 <div class="notes">
-  Source mapping to trace compiler errors back to lines in the literate source, not the emitted code Racket version uses Racket itself for everything, including markup.
+  Source mapping to trace compiler errors back to lines in the literate source, not the emitted code

+  Racket version uses Racket itself for everything, including markup.
 Maybe it's the most promising for study because of its flexibility.
+Say "Code is Data"
 </div>

-## What's it good for?
+# What's it good for?

 - Extreme readability: human-readable natural-language text is first-class output
 - Clear thought: if the programmer explains the code, it must be explainable